empathyco/academy-winter-batch-2022/blog/frontend/Week 8 Accesiblity.md

 ## IMDb project
 (Autonomous work) <!-- Comment wheter if it is autonomous or group work -->
 Both IMDb projects continued to grow, iterate and improve, getting closer to a final version.
-Comunication and planning with the data fellows started in order to show some interesting insights in the web.
+Communication and planning with the data fellows started in order to show some interesting insights in the web.
 ### [Carmen's IMDb project](https://github.com/carmen279/IMDb_academy_app)
 **Author** [Carmen Rendueles Martínez](https://github.com/carmen279)